Werner (comics): Other recurring characters

 Ölfuß ("Grease Foot") is another member of MC Klappstuhl.
-Being the series' Gyro Gearloose of vehicle modifications, engineering, and repairing, he wears a red overall and is usually seen with welding equipment, welder's goggles, and a wrench. Ölfuß is based upon a real-life acquaintance of Brösel and Andi with the same nickname, but also on real-life Andi's passion for weird metal engineering, a feature which Andi's comic persona lacks. Ölfuß, both in real life and in the comics, is also the mastermind behind the Red Porsche Killer, a drag-bike with 4 Horex-engines, and the Dolmette, with 24 Dolmar chainsaw engines.
+Being the series' Gyro Gearloose of vehicle modifications, engineering, and repairing, he wears a red overall and is usually seen with welding equipment, welder's goggles, and a wrench. Ölfuß is based upon a real-life acquaintance of Brösel and Andi with the same nickname, but also on real-life Andi's passion for weird metal engineering, a feature which Andi's comic persona lacks. Ölfuß, both in real life and in the comics, is also the mastermind behind two drag-bikes: the Red Porsche Killer, with 4 Horex-engines, and the Dolmette, with 24 Dolmar chainsaw engines.

 Holgi, based upon another real-life acquaintance of the Feldmann brothers, is Werner's and Andi's rival.
 Holgi is a fanatic Porsche lover, considering his car far superior to any motorbike as those fancied by most other characters in the series.
 In fact, above-mentioned Red Porsche Killer was designed especially for a race against Holgi that first occurred in the comic book Werner Eiskalt (1985), and in 1988 even became a real-life event between Brösel and Holgi with thousands of Werner fans gathering for the race at Hartenholm.
 The race was repeated in 2004 at the Lausitzring and in August 2018 and 2019 at the original location.